Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher Brown representability

 Our main results in this section will show examples of $n$-categories which satisfy Brown representability; these are discussed in the following subsections.
 We note first the following elementary inheritance property of Brown representability that will allow us to generate new examples from old ones.

+We recall that a functor $L \colon \C \to \D$ between $\infty$-categories is a \emph{(Bousfield) localization} of $\C$ if $L$ admits a right adjoint which is fully faithful \cite[5.2.7]{HTT}.
+We also say that $\D$ is a \emph{(Bousfield) localization} of $\C$ if there is a localization functor $L \colon \C \to \D$.

-\begin{proposition} Let $\C$ be a locally small weakly cocomplete $n$-category that satisfies Brown representability and suppose that $\D$ is a localization of $\C$.
-Then $\D$ is also a locally small weakly cocomplete $n$-category which satisfies Brown representability. \end{proposition} \begin{proof} We may assume that $i \colon \D \subset \C$ is a full subcategory.
-Let $L \colon \C \to \D$ denote the left adjoint to the inclusion functor.
+\begin{proposition} Let $\C$ be a locally small weakly cocomplete $n$-category that satisfies Brown representability and let $\D$ be an $n$-category.
+Suppose that $L \colon \C \to \D$ is a localization of $\C$.
+Then $\D$ is a locally small weakly cocomplete $n$-category and satisfies Brown representability. \end{proposition} \begin{proof} We may assume that $i \colon \D \subset \C$ is a full subcategory and $L \colon \C \to \D$ is the left adjoint to the inclusion functor.
 It is clear that $\D$ is again a locally small $n$-category.
 Moreover, since a weak colimit in $\D$ can be computed by applying the left adjoint $L$ to a weak colimit in $\C$ (Proposition \ref{adjoint_preserve_weak_co_limits}), it follows that $\D$ is also weakly $n$-cocomplete.
 Therefore it remains to prove that $\D$ satisfies Brown representability.
 Given a functor $F \colon \D^{op} \to \Sn$ that satisfies (B1)--(B2), the composite functor $\C^{\op} \stackrel{L^{\op}}{\to} \D^{op} \stackrel{F}{\to} \Sn$ also satisfies (B1)--(B2) (again by Proposition \ref{adjoint_preserve_weak_co_limits}).
 Since $\C$ satisfies Brown representability by assumption, the functor $F \circ L^{\op}$ is representable by some object $x \in \C$.
 Moreover, the composite functor $F \circ L^{\op}$ obviously sends $L$-equivalences to equivalences.
 This implies that $x$ is $L$-local, therefore $x \simeq i L(x)$.
 Thus, $F$ is representable by the object $L(x) \in \D$. \end{proof}